The Next Big Thing?

 Just how natural is this stuff?

-According to two Chinese research studies, which have to be translated to English, and neither study has been confirmed to American standards.
+Two Chinese research studies, which have to be translated to English, kind of demonstrate presence in nature, but neither study has been confirmed to American standards.

 The point is, even if it is found in nature, these are such small amounts that it’d take 1000kg of Pouchong tea to just get 12mg of DMBA![3]
 This means that anything you’re buying is definitely synthetically-produced.